VarKun/ArucoTag/README.md

 python calibration_camera.py
 ```

-The script will detect markers in each photo, assemble 3D–2D correspondences, and save intrinsic parameters to `ArucoCheckMultiMatrix.npz` (camera matrix, distortion coefficients, and pose vectors).  `ArUco_detect.py` loads this file to undistort and estimate gate geometry.
+The script will detect markers in each photo, assemble 3D–2D correspondences, and save intrinsic parameters to `ArucoCheckMultiMatrix.npz` (camera matrix, distortion coefficients, pose vectors, and reprojection error) in the repository root.  `ArUco_detect.py` automatically loads this file from the same directory as the script to undistort frames and estimate gate geometry.

 ### 5. Detect markers in real time

 Choose the detector that fits your needs:

 - `ArUco_detect.py` – Highlights markers, detects the gate formed by IDs 0 and 1, reports gate area, and converts the horizontal midpoint to an alphabet character (lowercase by default, uppercase when the perceived gate size halves).
+The script validates that both `custom_dict.yml` and `ArucoCheckMultiMatrix.npz` exist next to it and prints informative errors if they do not.
 - `image.py` – Lightweight viewer that labels every detected marker without the gate-specific logic.

 Launch any script with: